Twelve Oaks Treatment Center

 Twelve Oaks Treatment Center - Navarre, FL

-Twelve Oaks Treatment Center is a dual diagnosis rehab center located at 2068 Healthcare Avenue in the 32566 zip code in Navarre, FL.
+Twelve Oaks Treatment Center is a mental health and substance abuse treatment center located at 2068 Healthcare Avenue in the 32566 zip code in Navarre, FL.
 It is operated by a private for-profit organization.
-Twelve Oaks Treatment Center provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Twelve Oaks Treatment Center include DBT, counseling for trauma victims and matrix model.
-Twelve Oaks Treatment Center also specializes in detox services and offers inpatient alcohol detox, residential benzodiazepines detox and inpatient opioid detox.
-Twelve Oaks Treatment Center provides intensive outpatient treatment program, residential detoxification and short term inpatient rehab.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, inpatient detox and residential substance use treatment.
+Twelve Oaks Treatment Center provides prescribes suboxone, naltrexone administration and buprenorphine detoxification.
+Some of the treatment approaches used by Twelve Oaks Treatment Center include counseling for trauma victims, substance use counseling approach and brief intervention.
+Twelve Oaks Treatment Center also specializes in detox services and offers inpatient alcohol detoxification, inpatient opioid detox and cocaine detoxification.
+Twelve Oaks Treatment Center provides intensive outpatient treatment, residential detox and residential long term rehab.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, residential substance use treatment and inpatient detoxification.

 Address: 2068 Healthcare Avenue, Navarre, FL 32566